 Frequently Asked Questions

 Go to the FishCast home page.
 Scroll down to the map that shows the FishCast regions (purple boxes).
-Click a region that you’re interested in subscribing to (see “What are region-specific pages?” below).
+Click a region that you’re interested in having a membership to (see “What are region-specific pages?” below).
 That will take you to a page with more information about that region’s maps.
-Subscription options are on the bottom of each region page.
+Membership options are on the bottom of each region page.

 How do I access my maps once I subscribe?